Nicify/mousetune/README.md

 ## Options

-- `-s <sensitivity>`: set mouse sensitivity, default is 190, range is 1-199
+- `-s <sensitivity>`: Set mouse sensitivity, default is 190, range is 1-199
-- `-a <acceleration>`: set mouse acceleration, default is 0, range is 0-10000000, 0 means disable acceleration
+- `-a <acceleration>`: Set mouse acceleration, default is 0, range is 0-10000000, 0 means disable acceleration
+- `-d`: Run as daemon, will check and re-apply mouse settings if system settings are changed or affected by other programs
+- `-h`: Show help

 ## Example